zogzog/cubicweb/doc/book/en/admin/setup.rst

 Pyro configuration
 ------------------

-If you want to use Pyro to access your instance remotly, or to have multi-source or distributed configuration, it is required to have a Pyro name server running on your network.
+If you want to use Pyro to access your instance remotely, or to have multi-source or distributed configuration, it is required to have a Pyro name server running on your network.
 By default it is detected by a broadcast request, but you can specify a location in the instance's configuration file.